 It is of note that feelings of uncertainty entered the market even before the referendum.
 Some commercial real estate buyers had demanded contract provisions which would enable them to pull out if the decision was to exit the EU.
-While it is unclear how widespread they were, what is clear is that some provisions are now being implemented2.
+While it is unclear how widespread they were, what is clear is that some provisions are now being implemented.
 That may be because of a genuine concern over economic conditions, or simply as leverage to enable the renegotiation of better terms, but it would not be unreasonable to suppose that some renegotiation on price is taking place.

 Consumer confidence also has been hit.
-A survey carried out by market research consultancy GfK3 in the immediate aftermath of the referendum result found that consumer confidence had dropped by 8 points to minus 9 in a few weeks, one of the biggest falls ever recorded4.
+A survey carried out by market research consultancy GfK in the immediate aftermath of the referendum result found that consumer confidence had dropped by eight points to minus nine in a few weeks, one of the biggest falls ever recorded.
 Confidence has been much lower in the past, but the scale and speed of the fall is likely to fuel calls for the Bank of England to cut interest rates to encourage renewed spending (although, of course, the Bank of England, at the most recent meeting of the bank's monetary committee, in fact voted not to reduce rates).

-In order to prevent outflows, a number of open-ended UK property funds have either scaled back their investment in the UK commercial property market (for example, Aberdeen Asset Management, which has reduced the value of its fund by 17 percent5), or have suspended trading altogether (for example, Standard Life, which shut its doors to investors on 4 July 20166).
-Six property funds have now suspended trading7, totalling some £18bn worth of investments.
+In order to prevent outflows, a number of open-ended U.K. property funds have either scaled back their investment in the U.K. commercial property market (for example, Aberdeen Asset Management, which has reduced the value of its fund by 17 percent, or have suspended trading altogether (for example, Standard Life, which shut its doors to investors on July 4, 2016).
+Six property funds have now suspended trading, totaling some \$23 billion (£18 billion) worth of investments.
 Finally, both the money and equity markets have seen increased volatility.
-Sterling initially recorded a 31-year low against the dollar of USD1.2796, and a three year low against the Euro of EUR1.1741-although those numbers have now recovered, to USD1.3236 and EUR1.1910 at the time this advisory was written.
-The FTSE100, composed mainly of multinationals whose revenues come from overseas (typically in USD), recovered quickly and at the time of writing is up 21% since February.
-The Financial Times Stock Exchange (FTSE) 250, composed mainly of domestic corporates, also is recovering, but more slowly and remains lower than the prewww.kattenlaw.co.uk
+Sterling initially recorded a 31-year low against the dollar of \$1.2796, and a three year low against the Euro of EUR1.1741 - although those numbers have now recovered, to \$1.3236 and EUR1.1910 at the time this advisory was written.
+The Financial Times Stock Exchange 100, composed mainly of multinationals whose revenues come from overseas (typically in U.S. dollars), recovered quickly and at the time of writing is up 21 percent since February.
+The FTSE 250, composed mainly of domestic corporates, also is